-For clarification the XX Club Councils referred to in Para 6 above refer to the Councils of the English Twenty Club, the Irish Rifle Club (Bisley), the Scottish XX Council and the Welsh Rifle Association.
+For clarification the XX Club Councils referred to in Para 6 above refer to the Councils of the English Twenty Club, the Irish Rifle Club (Bisley), the Scottish XX Council and the Welsh Rifle Association

+APPENDIX XVI - CLASSIFICATION OF OVERSEAS COMPETITORS AND OVERSEAS BADGES
-1 Unless excepted under 2-5 below, overseas competitors will be entered in the highest class applicable to the relevant discipline.

-2 Overseas competitors who have an NRA Classification (ie have shot at least one of the relevant classification events in the past three years) must compete in accordance with that Classification, subject to 3 and 5 below.

-3 Overseas competitors may only shoot in class T if they are under 25 on the last day of the Meeting, are not a member of an adult national squad, would be entitled to class T under NRA rules for home competitors and can demonstrate entitlement to the equivalent of class T in their own national classification system or by reference to verifiable performance in formal competition if their country does not have an equivalent of class T.

-4 Overseas competitors who are not members of an adult senior national squad and who do not have an NRA classification may request to be classed in accordance with their own national classification of which proof will be required and must be forwarded along with the individual entry form or by 1 July if entering online.
+- 1 Unless excepted under 2-5 below, overseas competitors will be entered in the highest class applicable to the relevant discipline. - 2 Overseas competitors who have an NRA Classification (ie have shot at least one of the relevant classification events in the past three years) must compete in accordance with that Classification, subject to 3 and 5 below. - 3 Overseas competitors may only shoot in class T if they are under 25 on the last day of the Meeting, are not a member of an adult national squad, would be entitled to class T under NRA rules for home competitors and can demonstrate entitlement to the equivalent of class T in their own national classification system or by reference to verifiable performance in formal competition if their country does not have an equivalent of class T. - 4 Overseas competitors who are not members of an adult senior national squad and who do not have an NRA classification may request to be classed in accordance with their own national classification of which proof will be required and must be forwarded along with the individual entry form or by 1 July if entering online.
 They will be allocated the NRA classification which best represents the equivalent skill level of their national classification.
 Such competitors from a country which does not have a classification system may submit any verifiable scores shot in a formal competition for consideration.
 The Squadding Department will award an NRA classification valid for the Meeting being entered only, using its best judgement as to the appropriate class.
-When allocating a class in accordance with this paragraph, paragraph 3 above will apply.

-5 Overseas team captains must declare, at the time of entry, all members of the squad from which any adult senior national representative team will be drawn.
-Captains may request at the time of entry that such squad members be classed in accordance with their own national classification, or by reference to verifiable performance in formal competition if no national classification scheme exists.
-If such a request is made, it must be on behalf of the entire squad.
+When allocating a class in accordance with this paragraph, paragraph 3 above will apply. - Overseas team captains may request that members of the squad from which any adult senior national representative team will be drawn be classed in accordance with their own national classification, or by reference to verifiable performance in formal competition if no national classification scheme exists.
+If such a request is made, it must be on behalf of the entire squad and must be made before submission of any individual entries for squad members.
 Proof of such national classification or verifiable performance will be required and must be forwarded along with the squad's entry forms or by 1 July if entering online.
-A squad member will be placed in the higher of his earned NRA classification or verifiable performance.
+A squad member will be placed in the higher of his earned NRA classification (if any) and the NRA classification equivalent to his national classification or verifiable performance.
 For squad members, any uncertainty as to classification will be resolved by placing the competitor in the higher class.
 If no request as to national classification is made, Paras 1 and 2 will apply.
 Para 3 applies regardless.

 6 A change of class may not be requested after the first squadded competition has been shot.
 However, the Shooting Committee reserves the right to reclassify at any time a competitor originally classified on the basis of a national classification or verified scores.